dzero1/Bootstrap-3-Alerts-for-jQuery/readme.md

 # How to use Bootstrap 3 Alerts for jQuery

-It's a very simple lib plugin using the same naming convetions of the bootstrap 3 alert css classes such as: info, warning, success, danger
+It's a very simple lib plugin using the same naming conventions of the bootstrap 3 alert css classes such as: info, warning, success, danger

 Use it like so